Guidance on staying at home.

 - a member of the general public who is experiencing COVID-19 symptoms

-- a household member of a Close Contact who is experiencing COVID-19 symptoms
+- a household member of a Close Contact when either they, or you, are experiencing COVID-19 symptoms

 Household members of Casual or Casual Plus Contacts and the general public can come and go from the house as normal.